CrayLabs/SmartSim-Scaling/README.md

 for the device (CPU or GPU) you wish to run the tests on, as well as have built support for the PyTorch backend.
 If you would also like to run the Fortran tests, make sure to run `make lib-with-fortran` from the intall docs for SmartRedis.
+For all other

 This may look something like the following: